 We like the Roaming Man U2 Global 4G Wi-Fi Hotspot.
-It works in more than 100 countries around the world and costs $9.99 per day no matter where you are.
+It works in more than 130 countries with prices of $8 to $10 per day.

 Of course, at those prices, it is not a suitable domestic option.
-But if you’re on vacation and need to stay connected to home, it is still much cheaper than using roaming internet on your smartphone.
+But if you’re on vacation and need to stay connected to home, it remains cheaper than using roaming internet on your smartphone.

 2. Tether Your Smartphone or Tablet

 If you don’t need regular mobile data and instead just need occasional access to the internet on your laptop, the fastest and easiest way to get online is often to tether your smartphone.

 Tethering your smartphone or tablet does have two drawbacks.